Karmaz95/Snake_Apple/README.md

 Its description along with instructions for other tools from this repository are in `Tools.md`.

 ## WHY UROBOROS?
-I wrote the code for each article as a class, SnakeX, where X was the article number, to make it easier for the audience to follow.
+I wrote the code for each article as a class `SnakeX`.
+The `X` was the article number, to make it easier for the audience to follow.
-Each Snake class is a child of the previous one and infinitely "eats itself" (inherits methods of the last class), like Uroboros.
+Each `Snake` class is a child of the previous one.
+It infinitely "eats itself" (inherits methods of the last class), like Uroboros.

 ## INSTALLATION
 ```